 Vitamin C can help your body adapt to physical, chemical, and environmental stress as it helps the body to regulate cortisol, the primary stress hormone that increases sugars in the bloodstream and can impair the normal functioning of the digestive system and reproductive system, all of which can have a negative impact on our skin.

-megadosing vitamin c for acne and scars
+megadosing vitamin c to heal acne and scars

 To see a dramatic difference in your skin it would be very hard to consume enough vitamin C from fruits and vegetables alone.
 The recommended daily allowance for vitamin C is only 75-90mg but for noticeable acne clearing benefits you need to be consuming around 1,000mg per day.
 This RDA isn’t enough for optimal health – it’s just the very minimum dosage to prevent scurvy – a disease caused by vitamin C deficiency.